 The Mission District is located in the southern part of the city, a few blocks south of the Civic Center, and bordered by the Castro and Noe Valley to the west.
-It's known for being one of the warmer, sunnier parts of SF, making its Dolores Park the perfect place to catch some rays and enjoy views of downtown.
+It's known for being one of the warmer, sunnier parts of SF, making its Dolores Park (part of its sub-district Mission Dolores) the perfect place to catch some rays and enjoy views of downtown.

 Nob Hill is bordered by Chinatown to the east and Russian Hill to the north.
 You can take the cable car here from either Union Square or Fisherman's Wharf.

 Noe Valley, sometimes nicknamed "Stroller Valley," is one of the quieter, quainter San Francisco neighborhoods, home to many young professionals and families.
 People come here to escape the hustle and bustle of the city and to enjoy upscale shopping and dining.

 Noe Valley sits just west of the Mission District and south of the Castro.
 Like the Mission, it is also one of the sunnier and warmer parts of the city.
 You can drive or take the bus to get here.

 SF's North Beach is also known as Little Italy, and as you can guess, it's brimming with Italian culinary delights.
 In addition, it's also home to comedy clubs, great bars and cafes, and beautiful street art.

 Take a stroll to admire Saints Peter and Paul Church at Washington Square Park or do a little shopping.